-- √ Proof of current immunizations and influenza vaccination - √ Valid American Heart Association Basic Life Support (BLS) CPR card. - Purchase student liability insurance and a clinical badge at the College Store. - Proof of workers compensation form. - $\sqrt{}$ Provide driving record from the DMV.
+- Proof of current immunizations, annual influenza vaccinations, and annual tuberculosis testing. - Valid American Heart Association Basic Life Support (BLS) CPR card. - Driving record submission from the DMV. - Purchase of student malpractice and liability insurance through the MCC College Store. - Proof of workers compensation form.

-- Minimum grade of "C" for each course - Minimum cumulative MCC GPA of 2.0 to graduate - 25% of the credits in this program must be taken at MCC
+- Minimum grade of "C" for each course - Minimum cumulative MCC GPA of 2.0 to graduate(Remedial/Developmental level courses do not apply) - 25% of the credits in this program must be taken at MCC